PunkUnicorn/ScribanCsvTemplateEngine/README.md

   "Their age is {{age}}, and their name is {{name}.
   {{origin_story}}"
 ```
-3) This command line utility then creates a copy of all the templates for each row of the csv file, exchanging the values using Scriban.
+3) This command line utility then creates a _*copy of each* of the template files for each row in the csv file_, exchanging the values using Scriban.

 In addition to csv data variables, data variables can also be added globally.
 These are put in the yaml file, and add to the model for each csv row.